-The outbreak of the Coronavirus has many employers evaluating their capabilities to allow staff to work from home.
+The outbreak of the Coronavirus (Covid-19) has many employers evaluating their capabilities to allow staff to work from home.
 Considering this current pandemic, it’s important that your organization is prepared to provide productive work spaces outside of the office.

 Below are a few tips to create a productive remote work environment for your staff: